-Strategy capstone Business plan capstone Special capstone 2021 February Students interested in strategy capstones, should speak with BUS faculty of their choosing.
+Strategy capstone Business plan capstone Special capstone 2023 Early April Students interested in strategy capstones, should speak with BUS faculty of their choosing.
 Students interested in business plan capstones, should speak with Prof. Bauer.
-Students interested in special capstones, including double-majors, should speak with appropriate BUS faculty.
-March 12 SCE application due to Academic Advisor (prerequisite for registration).
-Application form available at https://bit.ly/3aOyhxU Industry proposal attached to application Business Plan proposal attached to application.
-Research proposal attached to application March 17 Notification of approved firm; notification of capstone advisor March 31 Due: Concise industry description (note complications for complex corporations, if applicable) and annotated list of key competitors.
+Students interested in special capstones, including double- majors, should speak with appropriate BUS faculty.
+April 14 SCE application due to Academic Advisor (prerequisite for registration).
+Application form available at https://bit.ly/3aOyhxU Business Plan proposal attached to application.
+Research proposal attached to application April 21 Notification of approved firm; notification of capstone advisor Students notified of status of application.
+Students notified of status of application.
+May 5 Due: Concise industry description (note complications for complex corporations, if applicable) and annotated list of key competitors.
 Students notified whether or not they are making satisfactory progress.
 Students notified whether or not they are making satisfactory progress.
-April 14 Deadline for submitting proposals for doing research with interviews, surveys, or other research projects to the Review Board for Research on Human Subjects.
-April 14 Due: Excel benchmark spreadsheet.
-May 5 Due: Draft of ch.
-2, with citations Summer ct, may have a reading list or task list. e the end of the spring semester to veri Sep 6 Due: Draft of ch.
-3, with citations Sep 27 Due: Draft of ch.
-4, with citations Oct 11 Due: Draft of ch.
-1 and abstract, with citations Oct 25 All capstones: full draft due, including tables, figures, appendices, submitted as a single file Nov 8 All capstones: complete polished final draft due Nov 15 All capstones: poster due, submitted as a PowerPoint file Early Dec SCE Presentations (time and location TBA)
+May 5 Deadline for submitting proposals for doing research with interviews, surveys, or other research projects to the Review Board for Research on Human Subjects.
+May 5 Due: Excel benchmark spreadsheet.
+Due: Draft of ch.
+2, with citations Due: Outline Summer Depending on the individual project, may have a reading list or task list.
+Students will work with capstone advisor before the end of the spring semester to verify deadlines.
+Sep 1 Due: Draft of ch.
+2, with citations Due: Draft of ch.
+3, with citations Due: Draft - discuss with advisor Sep 22 Due: Draft of ch.
+3, with citations Due: Draft of ch.
+4, with citations Due: Draft - discuss with advisor Oct 6 Due: Draft of ch.
+4, with citations Due: Draft of ch.
+5, with citations Due: Draft - discuss with advisor Oct 20 Due: Draft of ch.
+1 and abstract, with citations Due: Draft of ch.
+1 and abstract, with citations Due: Draft - discuss with advisor Oct 27 All capstones: full draft due, including tables, figures, appendices, submitted as a single file Nov 10 All capstones: complete polished final draft due Nov 17 All capstones: poster due, submitted as a PowerPoint file Early Dec SCE Presentations (time and location TBA)